The power of unentanglement without destructive interference: The Barak-Kelner-Steurer algorithm and a refined analysis

 \section{The Barak-Kelner-Steurer algorithm and a refined analysis}

-We refer the readers to the original paper of Barak, Kelner, and Steurer~\cite[Section 1]{BKS14} for the background on the sum-of-squares algorithm.
+We refer the reader to the original paper of Barak, Kelner, and Steurer~\cite[Section 1]{BKS14} for the background on the sum-of-squares algorithm.
 Our goal is to prove the following theorem for the purpose of completeness: \BKSsSoS*

 Our treatment largely follows Barak--Kelner--Steurer's proof, with similar notation.
 We use ``degree'' and ``level'' interchangeably: a degree-$D$ pseudodistribution (resp., pseudoexpectation) is what they would call a level-$D$ pseudodistribution (resp., pseudoexpectation).
 We improve the analysis to have the optimal dependence on $t$, the order of the tensor, but otherwise the same.
 The main tool underlying their algorithm is the ``reweighting'': \begin{definition}[Conditioning, or reweighting] Let $X$ be a random variable over the $(d-1)$-dimensional sphere, and $\EE$ be a degree-$D$ pseudoexpectation of $X$.
 Let $B(x)=S(x)^2$ be a square polynomial with $\EE_{x\sim X}[B]>0$.
 The reweighted pseudoexpectation for $X\mid B$ is defined by